mpolednik/mpolednik.github.io/_posts/2017-07-31-cpuflags-ovirt-hook-cpu-features.md

 The hook RPM is called vdsm-hook-cpuflags.
 To configure which features should be required or avoided, custom property called `cpuflags` is used.
 The property uses a specific syntax:

 1. +feature includes a feature
-2. -feature exlucdes a feature
+2. -feature excludes a feature
 3. uppercase GROUP includes a group of features
 4. features and groups are separated by comma (`,`)